 Polyurethane foam can also be sprayed directly into a void space to fill it and make the concrete above it structurally sound again.

 This large void was located under a concrete slab in a commercial building.
-The void was a direct result of a water leak and was nine feet deep!
-Because of its location, equipment would not fit into the space, and that is an excellent example of when polyurethane foam can be utilized to fill this enormous void.
+It was nine feet deep and a direct result of a water leak!
+Because of its location, equipment would not fit into the space, which is an excellent example of when polyurethane foam can fill this enormous void.

-Here, you can see a view looking down into the void caused by the water leak.
+Here, you can see a void caused by the water leak.
 It is a large area but a tight space to maneuver around when considering equipment.
-Airlift Concrete Experts has specialized equipment that we use to apply polyurethane foam that is efficient and safe.
+Airlift Concrete Experts has specialized equipment that we use to apply polyurethane foam efficiently and safely.
 Most voids like this one can be filled within a few hours!

 The polyurethane foam has been used to fill the void, as you see in this image.
 You can see that the foam has expanded to fill the entire large area.
 Polyurethane foam is also impermeable to water, so it will remain solid and provide the structural security that this concrete slab needs for years.